|

 With a hat askew and a scarf so bright,

-He stands in the moon's soft light.
+He stands under the moon's soft light.

 A smile of pebbles, a nose of pine,

-In the silent night, he looks divine.
+During the silent night, he looks divine.

 Children built him with laughter and cheer,